 - AtGames Legends Gaming Guide – In an effort to eliminate duplication across Legends guides, all gaming-related documentation will be contained within this guide.
 It discusses FDX Setup, code redemption, installation of apps., and game packs that are available.
 It will be rolled out to all other guides soon.

-- AtGames CoinOpsX Vertical (WOPR SaUCE Edition) – New guide for your Legends Pinball, Legends Ultimate Mini, Legends Core/Max (in portrait/vertical mode) may be found here.
+- AtGames CoinOpsX Vertical (WOPR SaUCE Edition) – A guide for your Legends Pinball, Legends Ultimate Mini, Legends Core/Max (in portrait/vertical mode) may be found here.
 This guide will assist you in setting up the new vertical WOPR build!

 - AtGames Settings Guide – This guide provides additional information regarding the settings available for the AtGames Legends products in addition to details on how to upgrade the Legends GamePad firmware to include haptic feedback (rumble) support while playing Zaccaria and TAITO Pinball tables.